louisitvn/slate/source/index.html.md

 `getSelectedElement()`  | Returns the currently selected element on the page.
 `insertElements(list)` | Inserts a list of elements into the current page.
 This method is useful when you want to programmatically interact with the builder.
 `addWidgets(item)`     | Adds a new widget to the widget panel.
 This method is useful when you want to define your own custom widgets.
 `load(json)` | Loads a custom page defined by the provided JSON structure.
-The JSON must comply with Emotsy Builder’s specifications and conventions.
+The JSON must comply with BuilderJS’s specifications and conventions.

 ## Events